HoustonWeHaveABug/LangfordSolver/README.md

 - hooks_n: number of hooks (= 0 search for perfect solutions only, > 0 otherwise)
 - settings = sum of option settings (colombian solutions only = 1, planar solutions only = 2, first solution only = 4, circular mode = 8, verbose mode = 16)
 - sentinel: argument for the colombian variant
-- dimensions_n: number of dimensions, argument for the planar variant
+- plans_n: number of dimensions, argument for the planar variant

 Langford standard problem L(s, n) is solved using parameters (s, 2, n+1, 0, 0).